Soul Singer Ural Thomas

 Last year local drummer and soul DJ Scott Magee called up Thomas and proposed they start a new band.
 Taking their name from the best-known of Thomas’ singles Ural Thomas & the Pain played a “coming out” show later that year, and were named “Best New Band” in Portland in this year’s Willamette Week “Best New Band” poll.

 Producer Robe Imbriano from OPB-TV’s Art Beat has this profile of the 73-year-old singer, and his exuberant return to performing.
-Below the Art Beat story, watch additional songs from the band’s recent studio performance at OPB.
+See the Art Beat story above, and watch additional songs from the band’s recent studio performance at OPB, below.

 Audio recording: Steven Kray

 Video production: Jarratt Taylor

 Videographers: Robe Imbriano, Nate Sjol, Rachel Bracker, Nico Lim